igrishaev/remus/README.md

 - Gets all the known fields from a feed and turns them into plain Clojure data structures;
 - relies on the built-in Java HTTP client (via the [babashka-http][http-client] library);
+- supports HTTP2 protocol;
-- preserves all the non-standard XML tags for further processing (see an example below).
+- preserves non-standard XML tags for further processing (see an example below).

 ## Installation